kayoub5/J2534-Sharp/README.md

 - Support for DrewTech API.
 Support has been included for undocumented DrewTech API calls

 ## TODO's ##
-- Merge the name-spaces to just 'J2534'.
-The name-space division seems to cause more clutter than it solves
 - Test the FivebaudInit and Fastinit methods.
 - Test with an actual v2.02 driver.
 - Finish the v5.00 implementation (can anyone send me the spec please??!!)